webdiscus/pug-plugin/README.md

 Type: `string` Default: `webpack.options.context`<br>
 The absolute path to sources.

+<a id="plugin-option-outputPath" name="plugin-option-outputPath" href="#plugin-option-outputPath"></a>
 ### `outputPath`
 Type: `string` Default: `webpack.options.output.path`<br>
-The output directory for processed entries.
+The output directory for processed file.
 This directory can be relative by `webpack.options.output.path` or absolute.

+<a id="plugin-option-filename" name="plugin-option-filename" href="#plugin-option-filename"></a>
 ### `filename`
 Type: `string | Function` Default: `webpack.output.filename || '[name].html'`<br>
 The name of output file.